Explained: How Premier League fans will return to stadiums

 [ MORE: How to watch PL in the USA ]

-“I can confirm that the national restrictions will end on December 2 and they will not be renewed.
-Collective worship, weddings and outdoor sports can resume and shops, personal care and the wider leisure sector can reopen,” Johnson said.
+“Outdoor sports can resume and shops, personal care and the wider leisure sector can reopen,” Johnson said.
 “In Tiers 1 and 2, spectator sports will be free to resume inside and outside with capacity limits and social distancing.
-Later this week, we will announce which areas will fall into which tier – I hope on Thursday – based on analysis of cases in all age groups and the rate of which cases are rising or falling.”
+We will announce which areas will fall into which tier based on analysis of cases in all age groups and the rate of which cases are rising or falling.”

 How can fans return to Premier League games?
 When will it happen?
 How many fans can return?
 Will all 20 Premier League clubs have fans in their stadiums?